V4Fire/Client/src/base/b-bottom-slide/README.md

 ### Singleton

 It is also good practice to use components such as [singleton](https://en.wikipedia.org/wiki/Singleton_pattern).
-This approach implementation remains entirely on the clients of this component, but we will consider one option.
+This approach implementation remains entirely on the clients of this component, but we will consider few options.

 First of all, let's create a wrapper component that will contain `b-bottom-slide` and provide methods for opening and closing `b-bottom-slide`.